luizeboli/posts/README.md

-# posts
+# Luiz Felicio

-This repository groups all posts written by Luiz Felicio
+This repository groups all posts written by me.